Storm in a Teacup (The Fortunes song): Other versions

 De Paul recorded her own version of the song as the B-side to her first single "Sugar Me" on the MAM record label a few months later.
-The single was a hit in the UK, Spain, Belgium, The Netherlands, Germany, Sweden and Australia.
-This version has been included on a number of her compilation albums, starting with The World of Lynsey de Paul and most recently on the CD Sugar and Beyond.
+The single was a hit in the UK, Spain, Belgium, the Netherlands, Germany, Sweden, and Australia.
+This version has been included on several of her compilation albums, starting with The World of Lynsey de Paul and most recently on the CD Sugar and Beyond.
 De Paul's version was also featured on the soundtrack of an episode of the German TV series Der Kommissar, entitled "Ein Mädchen nachts auf der Straße".
-De Paul also performed a live version of the song on the prime time BBC TV show "The Two Ronnies".
+De Paul also performed a live version of the song on the prime-time BBC TV show "The Two Ronnies".

-"Storm in a Teacup" has been covered by other artists, notably Springfield Revival on their 1973 album, Highlights, the Tremeloes, Tony Hatch and His Orchestra, Alan Caddy Orchestra And Singers, Steven Smith and Father, Bob Rowe, The Mike Morton Congregation, Orchester Konrad Grewe, Cliff Carpenter, folk group Just Us on their self-titled album, and also Manchester United F.C. in 1972, Brazilian groups "The Futures" and "Spirit Of Freedom", Danish singer Vojo on his 1976 Polydor album "What a Difference a Day Makes" and as the B-side to his single "Dear Son!
-Come Home For Christmas" as well as on the album Glory!
+"Storm in a Teacup" has been covered by other artists, notably Springfield Revival on their 1973 album, Highlights, the Tremeloes, Tony Hatch and His Orchestra, Alan Caddy Orchestra And Singers, Steven Smith and Father, Bob Rowe, The Mike Morton Congregation, Orchester Konrad Grewe, Cliff Carpenter, folk group "Just Us" on their self-titled album, and also Manchester United F.C. in 1972, (and in 1995 on the CD album Glory!
 Glory!
 Man.
-United.
+United).
+Two Brazilian groups, "The Futures" and "Spirit Of Freedom", recorded versions of the song.
+Danish singer Vojo released his version on his 1976 Polydor album "What a Difference a Day Makes" and as the B-side to his single "Dear Son!
+Come Home For Christmas".

 Engelbert Humperdinck, de Paul's erstwhile label mate, performed his version of "Storm in a Teacup" on his show Engelbert with The Young Generation in 1972.
-It was also performed by Cliff Richard on episode 13 of his "It's Cliff Richard" BBC TV show.
+Cliff Richard also performed it on episode 13 of his "It's Cliff Richard" BBC TV show.

-A French language version of the song, entitled "Dans La Vie, Tout S'Arrange", was recorded by Ginette Reno and released as a single in Canada in 1972, where it peaked at #2 on the French-Canadian Top Ten, and has been included on a number of Reno compilation albums.
+A French language version of the song, entitled "Dans La Vie, Tout S'Arrange", was recorded by Ginette Reno and released as a single in Canada in 1972, where it peaked at #2 on the French-Canadian Top Ten.
+It was re-released as a single a second time in 1978 and has been included on several Reno compilation albums.
+The song is included in a listing of Quebec's best and most popular songs from the 1970s.
 More recently, a version of "Dans La Vie, Tout S'Arrange" by Vanessa Duchel/Maxime L was featured on the album Star Académie 2009, from the Canadian reality TV series Star Académie.
 The album reached No.1 on the Billboard Canadian albums chart in April 2009.
-On 18 April 2022, Roaddust records announced the world-wide release of "Storm In a Teacup" by Thomas Engström as a single and also that this version would appear on his upcoming album, Pure Pop.
+On 18 April 2022, Roaddust Records announced the worldwide release of "Storm In a Teacup" by Thomas Engström as a single, which was also included on his 2023 album, Pure Pop.